sdathey/Azure-ActivityLog-Logging-Monitoring/README.md

 ![Architecture Diagram](https://i.imgur.com/yGowO5L.jpg)

-6. From the Diagnostic setting page, select the appropriate subscription.
+6. From the Diagnostic setting page, select the appropriate Subscription.
 In this case, it is "RaydaEstateProject"

 7. Click Add diagnostic setting to configure the Diagnostic setting